 Feeding the children only costs $0.25 USD per day per child, but with almost 300 children to feed, the costs add up rapidly.
 Please consider helping us feed the children with a recurring gift.
 Providing food for a child does more than just feed their stomachs.

-Because food is such a high priority within Mission Maasai, in addition to the school children feeding program, Mission Maasai is occasionally asked to help with food for widows and the elderly in times of drought.
-Currently a very large drought has hit the area and the need for resources is greater than ever.
+Because food is such a high priority within Mission Maasai, in addition to the school children feeding program, Mission Maasai is occasionally asked to help with food for widows and the elderly in times of drought and low resources.
 Thanks to generous supporters, we will continue to be able to answer the call, standing in the gap until the rains return.Donate